jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

   but it doesn't work for peripheral arguments in the clause.
 For example, with this definition, we know the subject in a passive clause is the *deep* O, but under this definition there is *no* deep A here.
-- Another way to define deep S, A, and O may be transformation relations: the deep S, O and A arguments of a clause is the S, O and A arguments in the canonical form of the clause.
+- Another way to define deep S, A, and O may be transformation relations: the deep S, O and A arguments of a clause is the S, O and A arguments in the *canonical form* of the clause.

+  For example, in English passivization construction *he was arrested*, the deep A is not specified and the deep O is *he*.
+The canonical form of this clause is *Someone arrested him*, where *him* (i.e. *he*) is O, so in the passive clause, the deep argument position of *he* should be O as well.
-- S, A and O may be defined according to grammatical relations associated to "deep" S, A and O built in the TP-CP layer.
+- Contrary to the *deep* definition, the *surface* S, A and O are defined by there similarity to "deep" S, A and O in a "canonical" clause.
 By definition, surface and deep S, A and O coincide.
 Valence changing

-  Note that we don't specify *what* TP-CP grammatical relations are involved in this definition.
+  doesn't change the deep S, A and O, but it changes the surface ones.
+Again, consider the example of *he was arrested*.
+Here *he* is the *deep* O, but since in the passive clause it's marked similar to the active S, we say its *surface* role is S.

+  Note that we don't specify *what* grammatical relations are involved in the definition of surface argument slots.
+What we just say is "what overt marking strategies that define the surface S, A and O in a canonical construction also define the same argument slots in a non-canonical construction".
+The question about what defines a surface S, A or O relation should be answered in the language's own term.

-  O be promoted to SpecTP in an ergative language, which creates syntactic and probably morphological marking of ergativity, or it may be just morphologically marked like S, but since the case assignment is about the whole TP domain, this morphological ergativity is also done in the TP layer.
+  Let's consider an example.
+O may be promoted to SpecTP in an ergative language, which creates syntactic and probably morphological marking of ergativity, or it may be just morphologically marked like S, but since the case assignment is about the whole TP domain, this morphological ergativity is also done in the TP layer.
 So,
   - in the former case, being the surface A means being unable to be promoted to SpecTP,
   - while in the latter case, being the surface A only means being morphologically assign a case

-  The question about what defines a surface S, A or O relation should be answered in the language's own term.
+A single term like "S" or "A" without the context being specified is value and is not a simple alias of generative concepts, though in any contexts the definition of these label can be related to certain steps of the syntactic derivation process.
+(See the discussion around Sec.
+3.3 (6-7) of BLT) So we'd better think of these labels as phenomenological concepts.

 Neither the deep definition nor the surface definition says anything deterministic about how the arguments interact with external constructions.
 So we have the following logically independent (macro)parameters:
-- allowed types of valence change
+- allowed types of valence change, i.e. how deep and surface S, A and O are interconnected
 - in-clause grammatical relations marking the surface S, A and O, which define parameters like morphological/syntactic ergativity
-- how surface S, A and O interact with external constructions, e.g. which one can be relativized, which one can have coreference with external pronouns, etc.
+- how surface S, A and O interact with external constructions, e.g. which one can be relativized, which one can have coreference with external pronouns, etc. In other words, among S, A, and O, which one is the *subject*, etc.

-A single term like "S" or "A" without the context being specified is value and is not a simple alias of generative concepts, though in any contexts the definition of these label can be related to certain steps of the syntactic derivation process.
-(See the discussion around Sec.
-3.3 (6-7) of BLT) So we'd better think of these labels as phenomenological concepts.
+Deep S, A and O are solely defined with vP-level grammatical relations.
+The notions of subject and clause constituent order are TP-level or even CP-level grammatical relations.
+A word order typology with parameters defined according to the *relative order* (a feature influenced strongly by the TP layer, though also reflecting something about the vP layer) of clause constituents and *deep* (or even worse, purely semantic and not syntactic) definition of argument slots (a feature about the vP layer) is likely to fail for ergative languages, where even in the canonical clause, the mapping from vP grammatical relations to TP ones is complicated (Haider 2021).

+We should also remark that though the deep definitions of S, A and O are largely independent on the definition of clause-level grammatical relations, this is not the case for the surface definitions.
+There is no intermediate level between the vP grammatical relations that define the deep S, A and O and the TP grammatical relations that define what's the clause subject, so the notion of *surface* S, A and O is based on the *same* set of grammatical relations that define the clause subject, clause constituent order, etc.
+What can be easily identified is the deep S, A and O (by binding, serial verb construction, etc., and also largely by semantic intuition - though without knowing the cultural background, mistakes can be done here - consider the example of English Jack marries Marry and Marry marries Jack and the Chinese *她爸妈*把她嫁给了他, where an asymmetry arises between 娶 and 嫁 and for 嫁 the family of the bride is the agent) and the clause-level argument slots like the subject (by checking the interpretation scope, distribution in non-finite clauses, etc.)
+So what we are actually doing here is to *first* investigate deep S, A and O, and clause-level constructions, and then to *define* surface S, A and O, and finally to determine whether a seemingly non-canonical construction is *really* a valence changing construction or something else.

 ## Argument number and transitivity